About me

 Counselling for couples and individual clients.

 You may be facing new challenges and concerns, or be struggling with pre-existing issues, that feel too difficult to tackle on your own.
 Counselling can help you to face, explore and understand such difficulties and make constructive changes that will help you move forwards.
-Whether the relationship is with yourself, your partner or others, relational problems are usually at the heart of mental distress and struggle.
+Whether the relationship is with yourself, your partner or others, relational problems are usually at the heart of mental health struggles and distress.
 I can help you to explore these individually or as a couple.
-I provide a comfortable, safe and private space for face to face counselling.
+I provide a warm, safe and private space for face to face counselling.
 I can also provide online counselling.

 How Counselling Can Help